Can Pool Chlorine Hurt Your Eyes? Complete Safety Guide

 When swimmers complain about eye irritation despite "normal" chlorine levels, chloramines are usually the problem.
 These form when free chlorine combines with nitrogen-containing contaminants.
 The solution is breaking the chloramine bond through shock treatment.

 Use liquid chlorine (sodium hypochlorite) rather than calcium hypochlorite for shocking, as it doesn't add unwanted calcium to your pool.
-Add enough liquid chlorine to reach 10x your combined chlorine reading.
-For example, if combined chlorine measures 0.5 ppm, shock to at least 5 ppm free chlorine.
+Add enough liquid chlorine to reach your current free chlorine level plus 10x your combined chlorine reading.
+For example, if free chlorine is 2 ppm and combined chlorine is 0.5 ppm, shock to at least 7 ppm free chlorine (2 + 10×0.5 = 7).

 Safety Precautions When Handling Pool Chemicals